IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_workspace.html.markdown

 ## Attribute reference

-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+In addition to all argument reference listed, you can access the following attribute references after your data source is created.

 - `id - (String) Workspace ID.
 - `pi_workspace_capabilities` - (Map) Workspace Capabilities.